Amid Rising Global Risks, India Needs A Predictable Business Environment

 – Paul Procee, World Bank Acting Director for India

-Ensuring a predictable business environment will be key for India as it sets its eyes on achieving the Viksit Bharat status by 2047.
+Ensuring a predictable business environment will therefore be key for India as it sets its eyes on achieving the Viksit Bharat status by 2047.

 India Needs Predictable Policy, Business Environment